glitchgod0/Mackiloha-GUI/README.md

 # MackilohaGUI
 Very basic ImGUI app for working with Mackiloha.
 Currently Linux only at the moment, I want more platform support but I don't have the hardware and abilty.
+Place arkhelper, dtab and other mackiloha execs beside compiled mackiloha-gui

  # Goals
 * Arkhelper - 2/3 functions done